python/devguide/faq.rst

 -------------------------------------------------------------------------------

 `Mercurial`_'s (also known as ``hg``) official web site is at http://mercurial.selenic.com/.
-A book on Subversion published by `O'Reilly Media`_, `Mercurial: The Definitive Guide`_, is available for free online.
+A book on Mercurial published by `O'Reilly Media`_, `Mercurial: The Definitive Guide`_, is available for free online.